 Expertly arranged cheese boards are their own art form.
 If you’re the kind of person whose cheeseboard features edible flowers as garnishes, expert drizzles of honey, jams in jewel tones, and cheese pieces arranged in precise, geometric patterns, you’ll need an eye-catching set of knives to bring everything together.
-This playful yet elegant set of silver-plated cheese knives in an alligator shape will do the trick.
-It comes with three knives that can be used for whatever cheese you’ve got, and the unique design adds an “Oh, I found this years ago at a Parisian flea market” vibe to your cheese spread.
+This chic set of three cheese knives with tortoise shell handles will do the trick.
+Between the three knives, they can be used to portion whatever cheese you’ve got, and the unique design adds a chic vibe to your cheese spread.

 Best Portable: Opinel No.10 Stainless Steel Corkscrew Folding Knife